Tales of Great Neck Glory

-Tales of Great Neck Glory is an album by the American alternative rock band Sammy, released in 1996.
+Tales of Great Neck Glory is an album by the American band Sammy, released in 1996.
 The album was put out by DGC Records; band member Luke Wood was working for the company at the time.
 The first single was "Neptune Ave (Ortho Hi Rise)".

 Sammy broke up shortly after the album's release.

 Production

 Sammy used three different drummers during the recording sessions for the album.
+Most of the songs are about nightlife in New York City.